 Must-Have Electrical Tools

 If you plan on doing any electrical work, two tools you should definitely own are flex bits and glow rods — the go-to electrical tools pros use for fishing wires.

 Flex bits are great for drilling holes in hard-to-reach spaces.
-The two most common lengths are 5 ft. and 6 ft., but extensions are also available.
+The two most common lengths are five and six feet, but extensions are also available.